slashlan/deploy-impact-22-openedu-e/README.md

 - [Resources](#resources)

 ## 🧐 Problem Statement <a name = "problem_statement"></a>
-In the center of attention there is OpenEdu.ch which is the open education resources (OER) platform.
-Its mission is enabling sharing OER for teaching and learning, collaboration between educators in creating and reusing materials.
+OpenEdu.ch is an open education resources (OER) platform.
+Its mission is to enable the sharing of OER resources and fostering collaboration between educators, OER creators and students.

 #### IDEAL: <br>
 - The content of the website is easy to navigate and the search functionality is intuitive and provides sufficient and organized information to the users of the portal with suggestions of other related entries. <br>